Lycolia/ts-server-boilerplate/README.md

   - It's a tired to copy this project every time, But it's easy with generator!
   - CLI-generator be installed with following command
     - `npm i -g @lycolia/ts-boilerplate-generator-cli`

+## History

+- 0.0.2

+  - Fix linter does not work issue

+- 0.0.1

+  - Created